Building Access

 1. When University buildings are locked, University Security Officer's will patrol buildings to ensure remaining occupants are authorized for access.

-2. Departments that want to authorize access to closed buildings or spaces can submit an authorization form to University Security.
+2. Departments that want to authorize access to closed buildings or spaces can submit an area access form to University Security.

 Rationale